rajath-s32/VSDSQUADRON-research-internship-2024/README.md

 # STEPS
 ## 1. i selected the code for a half adder
+A half adder is a basic digital circuit that adds two single binary digits and produces a sum and a carry.
+The logic behind a half adder can be expressed with the following equations:

+Sum:
+S=A⊕B (A XOR B)
+Carry:
+C=A⋅B (A AND B)

 ## 2. writing the code in C Program
 ![ha ccode](https://github.com/user-attachments/assets/a940045c-e9b6-4ceb-8d3e-2ff0ebd61551)